360 Review Feedback: How to Conduct It to Improve Your Whole Team

 Image source: Checkbox

-Before we get into the nitty-gritty, let's explain the basics of a 360 review process.
+Before we get into the details, let's first cover the pros and cons of 360 degree feedback.

 A 360-degree review is a form of employee evaluation for any business or organization.
 It provides an opportunity to gain insight into an employee’s work behavior, interpersonal skills, productivity, contributions, and engagement based on feedback from seven to fifteen people in the company.